Marcbaer/01.03-Quantifying-Uncertainty-Lorenz96/README.md

 The GP-LSTM models are built using the keras-gp library (https://github.com/alshedivat/keras-gp) with a matlab engine.

 Please check the [README_Lorenz96 File](README_Lorenz96.docx) for detailed instructions on how to run the experiment.
-The code was deployed on a computer cluster (ETH Euler) and is implemented to predict and propagate the dimensions of the dynamical system in parallel.
+The code was deployed on a computer cluster (ETH Euler Cluster) and is implemented to predict and propagate the individual dimensions of the dynamical system in parallel.
 MPI is used for message passing between nodes.

 *01.03 High Dimensional Lorenz 96 System*